For a list of driver license services offered at our office locations click here.

 Driver License handbooks can be downloaded here

-You may contact our call center at (904) 255-5700 to speak with a customer service representative.
+You may contact our customer service center at (904) 255-5700 to speak with a customer service specialist.

 Due to the driver privacy protection act (DPPA), specific information about your driving record will not be discussed over the phone, but may be obtained by visiting www.flhsmv.gov